syl20bnr/spacemacs/README.md

 `Warning (bytecomp)` and other compilation warnings are perfectly normal.
 If you're curious, you can find out why these occur [here][compilation-warnings].

-If the mode-line turns red then be sure to consult the [FAQ][FAQ.org].
+If the mode-line turns red, then be sure to consult the [FAQ][FAQ.org].

 ## Alternative installations
-There are currently, two supported, alternative locations, for a Spacemacs configuration.
+Currently, there are two supported locations for you to place your Spacemacs configuration files.

 ### Modify HOME environment variable
 This solution is ideal for quickly trying Spacemacs without compromising your